glener10/rotating-pairs-back/README.md

 Now you can open [http://localhost:8080](http://localhost:8080) with your browser to see the result.

+You can see the routes documentation in '_rest_' folder, this files using de REST Client extension of VSCode, but you can export it any way you want

 ## 📖 **Learn More**

 To learn more about technologies used in the application: